salesforcecli/plugin-packaging/messages/default.md

 Field %s must contain only a numeric value: %s.

-# package1VersionCreateCommandInvalidVersion

-Version supplied, %s, is not formatted correctly.
-Enter in major.minor format, for example, 3.2.

 # package1VersionCreateCommandTimeout

 Stopped waiting for package upload to finish.
 Wait time exceeded. waitTimeInMinutes = %s.